nexpy/nexpy/doc/source/pythongui.rst

     .. warning:: Saving a NeXus object embedded within a tree is not equivalent to saving the whole tree.
 Only the object and its children will be saved to a new file.
+**Save as...**
+    Saves the selected tree item to a new NeXus file.
+If the selected item is not a NXroot group, it will be wrapped in one to form a valid NeXus file.

+    .. warning:: Saving a NeXus object embedded within a tree is not equivalent to saving the whole tree.
+Only the object and its children will be saved to a new file.

+**Duplicate...**
+    Makes a copy of the NeXus file or tree, leaving the original untouched.
+    If any field in the original tree is too large to be stored in memory, its data is stored in an HDF5 memory-mapped file until the tree is saved to a file.

+**Remove**
+    Removes the root item from the tree.

+    .. warning:: This will also remove the item with the same name from the shell.
+However, if it had previously been assigned to another variable with a different name, that variable will not be deleted.

+**Unlock file**
+    Changes the file access mode to read-write.
+If the root tree item has been saved to a file, any subsequent changes will automatically update the file, including deleting items.

+    ..warning:: Any changes to an unlocked file will be immediate and irreversible.
+Make sure you have a backup if your file contains critical data.

 **Import**
     Imports data from other formats.
 Some importers are provided with the NeXpy